winduum/winduum-docs/docs/docs/components/form.md

 # Form
 Provides a basic way to validate your form and show feedback to your users with native HTML5 form validation.
 Use attributes such as [pattern](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/pattern) to add other validation rules.

-`novalidate` must be present on `form` to handle validation with javascript.
+`novalidate` must be present on `form` to handle validation with JavaScript.

 ::: info
 Compatible with any reactive framework, but updates will not propagate to the virtual DOM.<br>